Overview of Depth Camera Technology

 The working principle of depth cameras is based on the delay and phase difference of light.
 Common techniques include:

-Time-of-Flight (TOF): A short pulse laser is emitted, and the time difference for the to travel back and forth is measured.
+Time-of-Flight (TOF): A short pulse laser is emitted, and the time difference for it to travel back and forth is measured.

 Applications of Depth Camera Technology